AugM01/TrafficTestGenerator/README.md

 ### Examples of Generated Episodes

 Below are showed a few examples of generated episodes featuring a collision between the ego agent governed by the planner and one other agent governed by [ProSim](https://arxiv.org/abs/2409.05863).
-These samples are drawn from Experiments 2 and 3.

-In the first two videos, the collision occurs due to the other agent’s sudden braking and the planner’s incorrect assumption that the agent would maintain its speed.
-Such behaviors are common in real-world driving and can result from situations like an **animal crossing** or a **large pothole**.
-In both cases, the ego agent initiates a lane change to the right to reach its goal further along the adjacent lane.
+The first two videos are drawn from Experiment 2, with the other agent starting front-right with respect to the planner.
 To assist with analysis, the planner’s prediction of the other agent’s state, updated at 2 Hz, is shown in **yellow**.

 <div style="display: flex; justify-content: center; gap: 40px; align-items: center;">
   <img src="imgs/1036_gif.gif" alt="Video 1" style="width: min(40%, 400px);">